hollance/sMexoscope/README.md

 ## To-do list

+- [x] Improve drawing.
+Stuff seems to be off by a few pixels.
+- [ ] Provide binaries so you don't have to compile this from scratch.
 - [ ] Make thread-safe.
 The `peaks` array is written to by the audio code and read from the UI thread.
-- [ ] Improve drawing.
-Stuff seems to be off by a few pixels.
 - [ ] Retina/HiDPI graphics.
 Resizable UI.
-- [ ] Provide binaries so you don't have to compile this from scratch.

 From the original `todo.txt`: